Mycobacterial cervical lymphadenitis: History and etymology

 The term 'cervical' refers to the cervical lymph nodes in the neck; it is unrelated to the cervix.
-The alternative name scrofula comes from the medieval Latin scrōfula, diminutive of scrōfa, meaning brood sow, because swine were supposed to be subject to the complaint., or because the line of elevated lymph nodes was thought to resemble the belly of a breastfeeding sow.
+The alternative name scrofula comes from the medieval Latin scrōfula, diminutive of scrōfa, meaning brood sow, because swine were supposed to be subject to the complaint, or because the line of elevated lymph nodes was thought to resemble the belly of a breastfeeding sow.

 In the beginning of the Modern Age some Western Europeans believed that royal touch, the touch of the sovereign of England or France, could cure diseases owing to the divine right of sovereigns.
 Henry VI of England is alleged to have cured a girl with it.
 Scrofula was therefore also known as the King's evil.
 From 1633, the Book of Common Prayer of the Anglican Church contained a ceremony for this, and it was traditional for the monarch (king or queen) to present to the touched person a coin—usually an angel, a gold coin the value of which varied from about 6 shillings to about 10 shillings.
 In England this practice continued until the early 18th century, and was continued by the Jacobite pretenders until the extinction of the House of Stuart with the death of the pretender Henry IX.
 King Henry IV of France is reported as often touching and healing as many as 1,500 individuals at a time.
-Queen Anne touched the infant Samuel Johnson in 1712, but King George I put an end to the practice as being "too Catholic".
+Queen Anne touched the infant Samuel Johnson in 1712.
 The kings of France continued the custom until Louis XV stopped it in the 18th century, though it was briefly revived by Charles X in 1825.

-Physicians, healers, and patent medicine sellers offered a wide range of cures for scrofula or the King's Evil.
-Since ancient times, the highly toxic heavy metal mercury, referred to as cinnabar, quicksilver or calomel, was administered as an ointment or pill or inhaled as a vapor to treat skin diseases.
-Mercury taken internally induced vomiting and sweating, reactions believed to cure the disease.
-In 1830 the New-York Medical and Physical Journal continued to recommend mercury as the best cure for scrofula, stating it caused an irritation that would counteract the disease and increased the working of the glands.
+Physicians, healers, and patent medicine sellers offered a wide range of cures.
+Among them were treatments involving the chemical element mercury—commonly known as quicksilver, used since antiquity in the mineral ore cinnabar (mercury sulfide), and later prepared as calomel (mercurous chloride)—which was administered as an ointment, pill, or vapor to treat scrofula as well as other skin diseases.
+Mercury, which is highly toxic when taken internally, induces reactions such as vomiting and sweating which at the time were believed to cure the disease.
+In 1830, the New-York Medical and Physical Journal continued to recommend mercury as the best cure for scrofula, stating it caused an irritation that would counteract the disease and increased the working of the glands.

 Alternative treatments were also offered.
 Many rejected the harsh side effects of mercury, claiming their cures were made of "natural" or "vegetable" ingredients.
 Patent medicines labeled as sarsaparilla were recommended for scrofula.

-Examples of treatments recommended between the 17th and 19th century include the following:
+Examples of such treatments recommended between the 17th and 19th century include the following: